webhooksite/docs/docs/api/requests.md

 Lists all request sent to a token.

+!!! note

+    Can't get the API to work?
+Many users forget to add the `/token/` part of the URL, make sure it's there!

 #### Query string parameters

 * `sorting` (string) - either `newest` or `oldest` (default)